ci-lab-cz/easydock/README.md

 ### Data retrieval from the output database

-1. Using `--sdf` argument of the main script `run_dock` will return top poses with docking scores.
+1. Using `--sdf` argument of the main script `easydock` will return top poses with docking scores.
 If there were several enumerated stereoisomers, it will return the pose and the score of the best scoring stereoisomer only.

 2. Using `get_sdf_from_dock_db` script. it has a rich set of settings and can return SDF as well as SMILES files.
 The only restriction it cannot currently return the best pose among enumerated stereoisomers.
-In this case it is advised to use the previous option and invoke `run_dock -o database.db --sdf` on the database with docked molecules.
+In this case it is advised to use the previous option and invoke `easydock -o database.db --sdf` on the database with docked molecules.

 #### Examples